 As you may know classes have been offered through Luma Yoga and Family Center for many years now.
 Sadly, Luma recently announced it will be closing it’s doors on 2/14/21 (due to financial stress related to the pandemic).
 Although my classes have been offered in different locations over the years, Luma has been the “home” for my class for several years now.
 I will greatly miss the community of Luma Yoga and the beautiful gathering space for expectant and new parents.
 The Mother’s Journey childbirth class will continue to be a haven where expectant/new parents can connect with one another as they walk through this unique time in life together.

-Please contact Kymm Ann with questions about the classes or to register.
+Please visit the class schedule tab for dates of upcoming series and contact Kymm Ann with questions about the classes or to register.